What is Product Marketing? Defining the Real Value Behind It

 But not too much.
 You don’t need to continuously monitor your competitors.

 However, it doesn’t hurt to keep an eye on them.
 Know what they are doing.
 What they are up to, including clients they’ve landed or user metric growth milestones and any new product features they’ve released.
+Additionally, leveraging ad verification proxies can be a crucial strategy for monitoring competitor ads and ensuring your own campaigns are seen as intended.

 Make sure, as a product marketing manager, you know the landscape and environment and how outsiders and potential customers might perceive your product and company.